 Placement examinations are administered to determine a new student’s appropriate level of study within a discipline.
 On the basis of your performance on an examination, you may be placed in the subject’s introductory course; be exempted from the introductory course and be allowed to take a more advanced course; or be exempted from the introductory course, receive credit for that course, and be allowed to take a more advanced course.
 Grades on advanced standing examinations do not become part of your university record.

 Do I have to take an exam?

 Some of the examinations may be required by your college.
 Check the materials sent to you by your college and the college orientation section of this booklet for more details.
 Consult Courses of Study (courses.cornell.edu) and information from your college regarding credits awarded on the basis of your exam scores and descriptions of the courses you may be exempted from and placed into.

 What about students with disabilities?

 Students who wish to receive testing accommodation for placement exams due to a disability must contact Student Disability Services (SDS) prior to taking a placement exam.
 Disability documentation is required to receive academic accommodation.
-Contact SDS by calling 607.254.4545, emailing email@example.com, or visiting the office at 420 Computing and Communications Center (CCC).
+Contact SDS by calling 607.254.4545, emailing email@example.com, or visiting the office on Level 5 of Cornell Health located on Ho Plaza.

 What about ESL (English as a Second Language) students?